Not too long ago, U.S. Città di Palermo looked destined to become a major player in Italian football.

 Replacing Barzagli was a daunting task but it was one that the Danish international relished, immediately impressing at the heart of Palermo’s defence and becoming one of the most sought-after defenders in Europe in the process – as well as Danish Player of the Year in 2009.

-Coincidentally, he made the same move as the man he replaced by joining Wolfsburg and he has since worn the colours for Roma, Lille, Fenerbahce and Sevilla.
-He is currently on loan from the latter at Milan.
+Coincidentally, he made the same move as the man he replaced by joining Wolfsburg and he has since worn the colours for Roma, Lille, Fenerbahce, Sevilla and AC Milan.

 Palermo apps: 16